 Today, November 27, 2016 is the 38th anniversary of the assassination of Harvey Bernard Milk on November 27, 1978.
 If he were alive today he would be 86 years old.
 To think of all that could have happened had he and Alan Turing lived out a full lifespan, providing hope and technology to make our world a better place.
-My queer, speculative, novel, FOR THE LOVE OF ALAN TURING, which has not yet been published, gives them just that chance.
+My queer, speculative, novel, which has not yet been published, gives them just that chance.

 Both Harvey and Alan had difficulties in their romantic relationships.
 But they are simply great for each other.
 Alan needs someone he can talk with about his math and science interests and it just so happens Harvey was a math minor and high school math teacher who used advanced math in jobs such as an actuary.
 Harvey as a busy politican needs a love who can do well alone for long periods of time and it turns out that that is exactly Alan’s best working style!